 Analyzing traffic sources on Shopify with Google Analytics

-Knowing where your visitors come from is essential for refining your marketing strategy.
-Google Analytics allows you to identify the channels that generate the most traffic to your Shopify site: organic search, paid ads, social networks, or email campaigns.
+Knowing where your visitors come from is essential to refine your marketing strategy.
+Google Analytics allows you to identify the channels that generate the most traffic to your Shopify site: organic search, paid ads, social media, or email campaigns.

 How does Google Analytics on Shopify help understand user behavior for Conversion Rate Optimization (CRO)?